Catholic Diocese of Helsinki: History

-In 1550, the episcopate of the last Roman Catholic bishop of Åbo ended.
+In 1550, the episcopate of the last Catholic bishop of Åbo ended.
 Thereafter Lutheranism prevailed in Finland.
-The Reformation in the sixteenth century caused the loss of almost all of Northern Europe from the Roman Catholic Church.
+The Reformation in the sixteenth century caused the loss of almost all of Northern Europe from the Catholic Church.
 In 1582 the stray Catholics in Finland and elsewhere in Northern Europe were placed under the jurisdiction of a papal nuncio in Cologne.
 The Congregation de propaganda fide, on its establishment in 1622, took charge of the vast missionary field, which - at its third session - it divided among the nuncio of Brussels (for the Catholics in Denmark and Norway), the nuncio at Cologne (much of Northern Germany) and the nuncio to Poland (Finland, Mecklenburg, and Sweden).

 In 1688, Finland became part of the Apostolic Vicariate of the Nordic Missions.
 In 1783, the Apostolic Vicariate of Sweden was created out of parts of the Nordic Missions comprising then Finland and Sweden.
-In 1809, when Finland came under Russian rule, the Roman Catholic jurisdiction passed on to the Metropolitan Archdiocese of Mohilev (then seated in St. Petersburg).
+In 1809, when Finland came under Russian rule, the Catholic jurisdiction passed on to the Metropolitan Archdiocese of Mohilev (then seated in St. Petersburg).
 In 1920, the Vatican established the Apostolic Vicariate of Finland which was upgraded to the Diocese of Helsinki in 1955.